$G$-displays of Hodge type and formal $p$-divisible groups: -displays

-We close this section by summarizing the local description of the stack $G$-\textup{Disp}$_{\uS,\mu}^\otimes$.
+Let us now summarize the local description of the stack $G$-\textup{Disp}$_{\uS,\mu}^\otimes$.
 Let us again assume that $R$ is a $W(k_0)$-algebra, and that $\uS$ is an \'etale sheaf of $W(k_0)$-frames over $\Spec R$ which satisfies descent for modules.